 vim compared to IDEs and I will get stuck in with an example.

-In this (rather simple) example, I’ll use my Aiven account to deploy a Kafka cluster (with Kafka Connect enabled), an Elasticsearch cluster and corresponding Sink Connector that will push every message in a topic of my choosing into Elasticsearch.
+In this (rather simple) example, I’ll use my Aiven account to deploy a Kafka cluster (with Kafka Connect enabled), an OpenSearch cluster and corresponding Sink Connector that will push every message in a topic of my choosing into OpenSearch.
 And I’ll do it in...less than 80 lines.
 More importantly, I’ll do it in a way that you can just run the code in this post with ease.

 1. Set up your directory